| Walter

 buried: Linwood Cemetery, Columbus, Muscogee County, GA

-census: On the 1840 and1850 census, he was in Muscogee County, GA; on the 1860 census, Amanda was living in a separate household with most of the children; on the 1870 census, she was in Muscogee County, GA.
+census: On the 1840 census, he was (age 30-40) with his wife in Muscogee County, GA; on the 1850 census, he was (age 49) with his wife in Muscogee County, GA; on the 1860 census, he was (age 50) living in a separate household from his wife Amanda (age 45) in Muscogee County, GA; on the 1870 census, his widow was (age 55) in Muscogee County, GA.

 note: He was an attorney in Macon, Bibb County, GA, and a member of the legislature from Muscogee County, GA, about 1854. |

-| William H.
+William H.

 |